 (11) To service loans and investments for others, provided that the loans or investments were sold by the association.

-(12) To act as trustee of funds or contributions received under a trust plan or instrument prepared in accordance with the requirements of the Self Employed Individuals Tax Retirement Act of 1962, its amendments and supplements, and the regulations promulgated thereunder, and as such trustee to invest such funds or contributions only in savings accounts of the association which are fully insured by the Federal Savings and Loan Insurance Corporation pursuant to the provisions of the National Housing Act, its amendments and supplements.
+(12) To act as trustee of funds or contributions received under a trust plan or instrument prepared in accordance with the requirements of the Self Employed Individuals Tax Retirement Act of 1962, its amendments and supplements, and the regulations promulgated thereunder, and the Employee Retirement System Income Security Act of 1974, its amendments and supplements, and the regulations promulgated thereunder, and as such trustee to invest such funds or contributions only in savings accounts, deposits, obligations and securities of the association which is insured by the Federal Savings and Loan Insurance Corporation pursuant to the provisions of the National Housing Act, its amendments and supplements or by the Pennsylvania Savings Association Insurance Corporation established by the act of April 6, 1979 (P.L.17, No.5), entitled "An act establishing the Pennsylvania Savings Association Insurance Corporation and providing for its powers and duties."